Pink joins fight to end child malnutrition

 Moore, who has a 4-year-old daughter with her husband, Carey Hart, said the trip to Haiti strengthened her passion for UNICEF's project.
 She visited Port-au-Prince this summer.
 She saw children who came back from the brink of starvation because of these food packets.

 "When you get to see it with your own eyes and you see that something works, then it's a lot easier to get behind and advocate for it and try to make other people aware of it," she said.

 The Kid Power app also teaches children about the countries and cultures they are helping.
 And they can unlock special videos and messages and track their progress online.

 "They found a brilliant way, and a fun way, to get kids here involved and empowered and motivated," Moore said.
 "And they are also turning them into global citizens and they get to be hands-on."

 The Grammy-winning singer is a natural role model for a program that encourages physical activity and exercise.
-Her concerts are full of high-energy choreography, including flying through the air on wires over the crowds or spinning from large silk ribbons like a Cirque du Soleil dancer.
+Her concerts are full of high-energy choreography.
+They include flying through the air on wires over the crowds or spinning from large silk ribbons like a Cirque du Soleil dancer.

 In fact, her daughter, Willow, is already following in mom's footsteps.
 At home, her daughter plays with a smaller, kid-sized version of the silk fabric that she uses to spin around on during concerts.

 "I put a silk in her room, so she is spinning nine times out of 10," Moore said.
 "It's kind of amazing."